-As we have already discussed in Chapters 2.4 and will repeat here in the light of a new understanding, unlike truly-stochastic systems, quasi-stochastic systems do not have an automatic, immanent mechanism for these systems to continuously follow the principle of Least Resources Consumption (PLR).
+As we have already discussed in Chapters 2.5 and will repeat here in the light of a new understanding, unlike truly-stochastic systems, quasi-stochastic systems do not have an automatic, immanent mechanism for these systems to continuously follow the principle of Least Resources Consumption (PLR).
 This means that local statistical deviations of a quasi-stochastic process from following this principle become statistically corrected, but this correction may occur not directly, but only through a large number of subsequent steps (states) of the system.

 This may lead to an inadequate interaction between the substrate and the structural factor of such systems, and consequently to a decrease in their actual "adequacy" compared to the ideal "adequacy" (i.e., if they had followed the PLR continuously).
 Nevertheless, quasi-stochastic systems also follow the PLR at statistically long intervals and on a statistically large quantity of the substrate of the system, if the reduction of their "adequacy" does not destroy these systems as such.
-Following the principle of Self-Preservation of System (PSP) includes stabilising feedback mechanisms within the system itself.
+Following the principle of Self-Preservation of System (PSP) includes a stabilising adaptation mechanism within the system itself comprising the mechanisms for - Monitoring of the system state (which also depends on environmental conditions),